 #2 – Whisky

-It’s a tricky thing to pick the right whisky for a cigar—I would personally say that whisky will overpower most mild cigars, but sometimes there are exceptions.
+It’s a tricky thing to pick the right whisky for a cigar—I would personally say that whisky will overpower most mellow cigars, but sometimes there are exceptions.
 According to an article by Cigar Aficionado’s Jack Bettridge, “We’ve been pleasantly surprised in pairings when a big, ballsy cigar made a great partner for a light whiskey and vice versa.”
 From experience, I can tell you that a tasty cigar/whisky pairing is the 12-year-old Macallan with a Rocky Patel Prodigy.
 The leather and cocoa notes in the Prodigy balance well with the strong, oaky vanilla character of the whisky.

 #1 – Good beer

 When you’re drinking great beer, there are any number of pairings you could choose from.
-A mild cigar would go well with a mellow wheat beer or a lager—the first one that comes to mind is the Te-Amo World Selection Cuba Blend.
+A mellow cigar would go well with a mellow wheat beer or a lager—the first one that comes to mind is the Te-Amo World Selection Cuba Blend.
 If you’re smoking a real powerhouse like the La Flor Dominicana Double Ligero or Joya de Nicaragua Antaño 1970, I recommend a very hoppy India pale ale—the bitterness of this type of beer goes really well with stronger cigars.
 Finally, cigars with dark wrappers and sweeter profiles, like the Romeo y Julieta Reserve Maduro or Medici by Alec Bradley, would go well with a heavy porter or stout.
 Anything by Sierra Nevada is a safe bet, but my personal favorite cigar stout is Sam Smith’s Oatmeal Stout.

 As I said, those are half research-based and half my own opinion—I doubt you’d find a recommendation for cheap beer anywhere else, but that doesn’t mean you shouldn’t try it.
 What are some of your favorite cigar/booze pairings?